 There's a lot to do in Grand Rapids with a wide variety of attractions offering something for every age, from art & culture to education & history.
 Home to many talented artists, experience art in many different ways; including live performances, art galleries, art walks & self-guided tours.
 Step back in time and relive history at one of our historical attractions.
 More information in one convenient spot at VisitGrandRapids.com/area-attractions.Attractions / Entertainment

-View an active iron ore mine.
-Open daily Memorial Day Weekend to Sept, 9 am - 5 pm.
-This site offers a 360-degree view of Hibbing Taconite's mining operations and surrounding area.
+View an active iron ore mine during Hibbing Taconite's mining operations.
+This site offers a 360-degree view of Hibbing Taconite and surrounding area.
 Free admission.
+Schedule uncertain for 2020 - call number below to see when we are open.
 Souvenirs available onsite and at the Tourist Center located at 1202 Howard Street, Hibbing.

 The Greyhound Story...From Hibbing to Everywhere.
 Hibbing is recognized as the birthplace of the bus industry in the U.S. Visit this world class museum and relive the story told with artifacts, 18 buses, audio visual presentations and exhibits.